Do Narcissists Enjoy Kissing?

 As you’ve probably figured by now, kissing is an intimate act, which actively bonds you to your partner.

-The oxytocin and dopamine help to increase that feeling of attachment to your mate, plus the hormones feel so good, that you just want to keep feeling more of them.
+The oxytocin and dopamine help to increase the feeling of attachment to your mate, plus the hormones feel so good, that you just want to keep feeling more of them.
 It’s all rather addictive.

 Moreover, when you feel bonded to someone, you’re more likely to feel that it’s safe to be vulnerable with them and trusting of them.